-Last but not least, the DSL Internet packages are usually less expensive compared to both fiber and cable Internet plans.
-The reason is that the providers use already existing infrastructure of the phone lines, so they do not need to make initial investments for wiring their areas.
-Similar to the cable Internet, your telecom provider can offer you a bundle plan with Internet and Phone services.
+Last but not least, DSL Internet packages are usually less expensive than fiber and cable Internet plans.
+The reason is that the providers use the existing infrastructure of the phone lines, so they do not need to make initial investments for wiring their areas.
+Like cable Internet, your telecom provider can offer a bundle plan with Internet and Phone services.

 What are the limitations of DSL?

 If you subscribe to DSL service, the proximity of your office to the physical location of your Internet provider is also important.
-Speed and quality will vary depending on how close this place is, with offices closer in having higher-quality connections than those further away from their provider’s switching station/routers (DSL modem).
-Therefore you should search for a local ISP who can provide you with a stable and reliable data connection.
+Speed and quality will vary depending on how close this place is, with offices closer having higher-quality connections than those further away from their provider’s switching station/routers (DSL modem).
+Therefore you should search for a local ISP that can provide a stable and reliable data connection.

-If you are running a german company in Trier, contact your local telecom provider Mixvoip for the best Internet DSL packages!
+If you run a German company in Trier, contact your local telecom provider Mixvoip for the best Internet DSL packages!

 VDSL – the high-speed DSL connection

-VDSL stands for Very-high-bit-rate Digital Subscriber Line, and as its name implies, it is the fastest form of a DSL connection.
-VDSL transfers data and connects you to the Internet through your telephone lines in a more effective way.
+VDSL stands for Very-high-bit-rate Digital Subscriber Line; as its name implies, it is the fastest form of a DSL connection.
+VDSL transfers data and connects you to the Internet through your telephone lines more effectively.

 With VDSL, the internet signal is transmitted almost three times faster than with the standard DSL connection.
 A VDSL connection can provide download speeds as high as 50 Mbps and upload speeds up to 10 Mbps.
-Near the user’s location – home or office building, the ISP installs an optical node with fiber optical cables.
-That enables faster data transfer to longer distances and a better overall users experience when surfing through the Internet.
+The ISP installs an optical node with fiber optical cables near the user’s home or office building.
+That enables faster data transfer to longer distances and a better overall user experience when surfing the Internet.

-If you manage your business from Belgium, Mixvoip can provide you with both Fiber Internet or VDSL connection.
-Check our Internet plans and choose the one that suits your business needs best!
+If you manage your business from Belgium, Mixvoip can provide Fiber Internet or VDSL connection.
+Check our Internet plans and choose the best suits your business needs!

 The Internet is essential to our everyday lives, and the type of connectivity you have can significantly affect what you can do online.
 Furthermore, it can impact the way you do business.

 Which is the best Internet plan depends on the way your business is organized.
 Whether you are a globally presented brand with a remote workforce, who should collaborate intensively, or if you use Internet options to be present online and for some basic operations.
-Fiber, Cable, or DSL Internet connection each has its benefits and its limitations.
-However, only one of them will match your company’s requirements and will ensure your service continuity.
+Fiber, Cable, or DSL Internet connection has benefits and limitations.
+However, only one will match your company’s requirements and ensure your service continuity.